Bangkok for Visitors

 Wat Ratchapradit

-The chedi of Wat Ratchapradit faced with small marble tiles.
+The pagoda of Wat Ratchapradit faced with small marble tiles

 This crowded little temple lies behind Saranrom Park, not far from the Grand Palace and Wat Po.
 It was built by Rama IV (King Mongkhut, 1851 to 1868).

-Immediately inside the gate, you ascend a short stairway to a platform supporting the ubosot surrounded by several prangs and a large chedi behind.
-The ubosot, including its round columns, and the chedi are completely surfaces with small square tiles of grey to white marble tiles.
-This gives some of the features, especially the ubosot's columns, a sort of checkerboard pattern.
+Immediately inside the gate, you ascend a short stairway to a platform supporting the ubosot surrounded by several prangs and a large chedi (pagoda) behind.
+The ubosot, including its round columns, and the pagoda are completely surfaced with small square tiles of gray to white marble tiles.
+This gives some of the features, especially the chapel's columns, a sort of checkerboard pattern.

 Inside, the ubosot is dark and cool compared to the hot outside.
 The main Buddha image on the alter is backed by a shimmering blue mosaic of mirrors.
 The ceiling is typically finished in red and gold, with crystalline stars in gold rosettes.